ZaidGhazal/Image-Captions-Generator/README.md

 4- After the COCO dataset files download is done, move the `train2017` and `test2017` folders into the created `images` folder (`cocoapi/images`).
 Also, move the content of the downloaded annotations folder (for the train and test sets) into the created annotations folder (`cocoapi/annotations`).

 5- Run the suitable executable file (`run_macos.command` OR `run_windows.bat`) to start the app.
-You should have the same pages as described in [Option 1](https://github.com/ZaidGhazal/Image-Captions-Generator/edit/main/README.md#option-1-using-the-deployed-app)
+You should have the same pages as described in [Option 1](https://github.com/ZaidGhazal/Image-Captions-Generator/edit/main/README.md#option-1-using-the-deployed-app).

-6- In the app, click on the `Train New Model` button to start training a new model.
-The training process may take a while depending on the machine's hardware.
+6- In training page, click on the `Train New Model` button to start training a new model.
+The training process may take a while depending on the machine's hardware and the configured hyperparameters.
 The trained model will be saved in the `models` folder.
 The trained model can be used to generate captions for new images.

 7- After the training is done, click on the `Generate Captions` button to generate captions for the uploaded images.
 The generated captions can be downloaded as a CSV file by clicking on the `Download Captions` button.